Check TSA wait times at Houston airports today

 George Bush Intercontinental Airport

-Travelers at Bush Airport on Monday may experience wait times over an hour and reduced screening lanes.
+Travelers at Bush Airport on Thursday will experience reduced screening lanes.
+Wait times on Thursday morning were over three hours.

 To check which terminals are open, whether TSA Pre-Check and CLEAR are available and how long the wait is, click here.